strangehurst/PNML.jl/docs/src/pnml.md

 For interchange of pnml between tools it should be enough to support the same pntd schema.

-Note that ISO is working on part 3 of the PNML standard covering pntd (as of October 2021).
+Note that ISO released part 3 of the PNML standard covering extensions and structuring mechanisms in 2021.
+Some bits are on the [Roadmap](@ref) based on freely viewable table of contents.

 It is possible to create a non-standard pntd.
 And more will be standardized, either formally or informally.
 Non-standard mostly means that the interchangibility is restricted.